 To Our Valued Clients,

-As we head into the final quarter of 2018, we wish you and your families a happy and prosperous holiday season.
+As we head into the fourth quarter of 2019, we wish you and your families a happy and prosperous autumn season.
 We thank you for your ongoing trust and confidence, and hope we can continue to help you discover The Next Piece – to Your Peace of Mind. ™

 Josh Williford, MSF